 For those of you close to the San Francisco Bay Area I continue to offer single day events at Green Gulch Zen Center just north of San Francisco near Muir Beach.

 Most of last year's workshops booked full early with waitlists.
-This year I am offering less programs than ever before — I encourage you to book soon if you are interested in attending a workshop.
+This year I am offering less programs — I encourage you to book soon if you are interested in attending a workshop.
 If you are not able to make a program this year please let a friend know who might be interested.
 Word of mouth is how most people hear about my workshops.
-I appreciate all who have sent friends and family to my programs.
+I appreciate all who have sent friends and family to my programs as well as those of you that keep showing up again and again.

 Answers to most questions about the workshops can be found by reading the description and looking at the FAQ (Frequently Asked Questions) page.
 Please feel free to contact me should you find yourself with specific questions about any of the programs.